 America Saves the Day: Puny Brits need American badasses to show them how to be men again.
-Subverted in that Van Zan dies rather spectacularly, and Quinn is the one that actually kills the male dragon.
+Subverted in that they cause the destruction of the castle, many needless deaths with nothing to show for it, Van Zan dies rather spectacularly, and Quinn is the one that actually kills the male dragon.

 An Axe to Grind: Van Zan's hideous looking axe that he uses to finish off the dragons they shoot down.

 Antihero: Van Zan.
-Depending on how you look at it Quinn might count as a Type 1 for much of the film.
+Depending on how you look at it Quinn might count as an antihero for much of the film.

 Apocalypse How: Class 2 (fall of civilization) with the possibility of it growing into a Class 3 apocalypse (human extinction) if the dragons outlast the humans.
 The survivors begin to rebuild after the dragons are defeated, bringing it closer to a Class 1 event.
 Shades of Class 4, due to the humans' and dragons' mutual success in devastating the biosphere.